CloudBop/tdd-grid-games-typescript/README.md

-# Getting Started with Create React App
+# TDD GOL

+An attempt at TDD with react for GOL.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).